henrysky/astroNN/README.md

 ### Folder Structure
 This code depends on an environment variables and folder.
 The environment variables is
 * `SDSS_LOCAL_SAS_MIRROR`: top-level directory that will be used to (selectively) mirror the SDSS SAS
-* A dedicated project folder is recommended to run astroNN
+* A dedicated project folder is recommended to run astroNN, always run python under the root of project folder

 How to set environment variable on different operating system: [Guide here](https://www.schrodinger.com/kb/1842)

-##### The folder structure should be consistent with [APOGEE](https://github.com/jobovy/apogee/) python package by Jo Bovy
+##### The folder structure should be consistent with [APOGEE](https://github.com/jobovy/apogee/) python package by Jo Bovy, tools for dealing with APOGEE data

     $SDSS_LOCAL_SAS_MIRROR/
 	dr14/